Updated: Mar 21, 2022

 Standing only at 250m, anyone could do this in a brisk.
-I felt a pressing need to blog this when my hiker friend Jade told me that this hill is alive with nepenthes.
-Obviously low land nepenthes since the hill is so flat and low.
-Typically from October to December Malaysia experiences the monsoon and constantly plummeted with rain and the weather cooler.
-This may be a strong factor that encourages the growth of nepenthes of this extent!
-It is NEPENTHES GALORE!
+I felt a pressing need to blog this when my hiker friend Jade told me about a hill full of nepenthes.
+Obviously low land nepenthes since the hill is rather flat.

 Starting point: Park the car beside the road. (you could waze or google to Bukit2rm)